 In a large meeting, you can create smaller “breakout rooms” which are Zoom meetings nested inside the main meeting.
 Just go to your command bar at the bottom of the screen, and choose the breakout rooms icon – the square with the grid on it.

 It will pop up a window where you can decide how many rooms to set up, and whether to randomly assign people, manually assign, or let participants choose their own room.
-(This last one is a more recent upgrade, so if you don’t see it, update your Zoom.)

-When you’re ready, “open the rooms”, and each participant will get an invitation to join a breakout room.
+When you’re ready, “open all rooms”, and each participant will get an invitation to join a breakout room.
 When you’re ready, close the breakout rooms, and they’ll all return to the main meeting.
 When breakouts are in session, you as the host can move between them at will.
 Just click on the breakout room icon, and choose which one you want, and click “join.”

 Choose Your Own Breakout Room